 Myers et al (2017).
 The epileptology of Koolen-de Vries syndrome: Electro-clinico-radiologic findings in 31 patients.
 Epilepsia.

-Dr. Angela Morgan with the Hearing, Language and Literacy Group at Murdoch Childrens Research Insitute in Melbourne, Australia is studying speech and language difficulties in children, adolescents and adults with Koolen-de Vries Syndrome.
-This study will require participation from a qualified speech therapist.
-For further information about the study or to participate in the study, please click here to visit the website for information.
-Exciting!!!
+Professor Angela Morgan with the Hearing, Language and Literacy Group at Murdoch Children’s Research Institute in Melbourne, Australia completed an initial research project on speech and language difficulties in children, adolescents and adults diagnosed with Koolen-de Vries Syndrome.